 Please complete this Expression of Interest and return to Health Consumers Queensland via consumer@hcq.org.au.
 For assistance completing this Expression of Interest, please contact Michael Taylor via michael.taylor@hcq.org.au or by phone on 07 3012 9090.

-For queries relating to the Hospital in the Home Consumer Communication Review please call Sonya Mizzi, Senior Project Officer on 07 3328 9002 or email sonya.mizzi@health.qld.gov.au
+For queries relating to the Hospital in the Home Consumer Communication Review please call Elizabeth Garrigan, Manager on 07 3328 9035 or email Elizabeth.garrigan@health.qld.gov.au

 Expression of Interest for